Will ‘Flip Or Flop’ Be Canceled? Tarek And Christina El Moussa Want The Show To Go On After Divorce

-Tarek and Christina El Moussa may be getting a divorce but they don’t want their HGTV hit Flip or Flop to get canceled.
-People reports that the former couple is still pushing to keep their real estate show on the air despite the huge cheating and separation scandal that Tarek and Christina have been in the center of over the past several months. plans to get divorced
+Tarek and Christina El Moussa may be getting a divorce, but they don’t want their HGTV hit Flip or Flop to get canceled.
+People reports that the former couple is still pushing to keep their real estate show on the air despite the huge cheating and separation scandal that Tarek and Christina have been in the center of over the past several months.

-Tarek and Christina El Moussa plan to get divorced but they don’t plan to give up their hit TV show.
+Tarek and Christina El Moussa plan to get divorced, but they don’t plan to give up their hit TV show.
 What is even more shocking is that the remodeling show might actually stay on the air.
-As with everything TV, it’s all about the ratings and right now, Flip or Flop ratings are going through the roof.
+As with everything TV, it’s all about the ratings, and right now, Flip or Flop ratings are going through the roof.
 Understandably, fans of the show (and probably everyone else) are tuning in to see if they can see signs that Tarek and Christina were having marital problems while the show taped.
 Others may actually be tuning in to get their fix just in case HGTV decides to pull the plug.

 Just got my second pair of @diffeyewear sunnies, and I have not been let down yet!
 How cute are these??
 The best part about DIFF is that they give back.
 For every pair of glasses sold, this amazing brand donates a pair of reading glasses to someone in need ❤ Spread the love, and use my code *CHRISTINA25* for 25% off your purchase! #partner